 Annually, The Sage Colleges informs students of the Family Educational Rights and Privacy Act (FERPA) of 1974, as amended.
 This Act, with which the institution intends to comply fully, was designated to protect the privacy of educational records.

-FERPA Statement and Authorization form [.pdf] - The statement explains students' rights with respect to their educational records.
-The Authorization Form gives Sage consent to disclose academic information to the authorized individual.
+FERPA Authorization Form: This form gives Sage consent to disclose academic information to the authorized individual(s).